dragonexpert/pokemonmastersbot/README.md

 # Pokemon Masters Bot
 This Discord Bot is to help with the mobile app Pokemon Masters EX.
 It has lots of information for sync pairs.
-Egg sync pairs are not something I plan on adding because more often than not, there is a better sync pair for the task.
+Egg sync pairs are not a priority because more often than not, there is a better sync pair for the task.
 If someone wants to tackle that as a project they are welcome to, just create a new directory for egg sync pairs since it would be easier to keep them out of the general pool.

 ## Commands